mcdexio/mcdex-references/en/perpetual.md

 ```

 Withdraw Locked is the amount of margin reserved for withdrawal.
 See more information about the Withdraw Locked in the next section.
-Broker & Withdraw Time Lock
+### Broker & Withdraw Time Lock

-Because the order book server can only match the orders for the trader and cannot really lock any margin balance like the centralized exchange.
-A trader could terminate the transaction that is already matched and sent to the block chain’s memory pool but has not executed by the miners, by withdrawing the margin or trading with the AMM to make the available margin insufficient.
+Because the order book server can only match the orders for the trader and cannot really lock any margin balance like the centralized exchange, a trader could terminate the transaction that is already matched and sent to the block chain’s memory pool but has not executed by the miners, by withdrawing the margin or trading with the AMM to make the available margin insufficient.
 The trader terminates the transactions may because of the price changes to an unconformable price.
 However, the termination, which can be seen as a kind of so-called “front run”, breaks the orders’ match result and deprives the trading opportunities of the other traders.

 To prevent this kind of termination, the order book server needs to be able to detect changes in the margin account in time and cancel orders that cannot be executed on the block chain.
 As a result, the trader has more rules to follow when trade with the order book: